 Ferry crew members can sail only if they have received the appropriate certification from the basic safety training regulations instituted by the Coast Guard.
 All crew members are required to carry merchant mariners’ documents that denote their rating.
 The regulations for ferries are not few and far between, as evidenced by the information detailed above.
 In fact, so many precautions exist now that operation of these ships even relies upon adherence to security measures geared toward the prevention of terrorism.

 Any number of circumstances could result in a ferry accident, many of which are easily preventable.
-Therefore, when disasters of this nature strike, it is absolutely critical that surviving victims seek the advice and support of a New York personal injury attorney at Sakkas, Cahn & Weiss, LLP.
+Therefore, when disasters of this nature strike, it is absolutely critical that surviving victims seek the advice and support of a New York personal injury attorneys at Sakkas, Cahn & Weiss, LLP.
 Anything from an engine room bilge accident to a cluttered car deck to improper maintenance could lead to a ferry accident, and it is our job to hold responsible parties liable for such types of negligence.

 Take, for example, the high-speed commuter ferry that crashed into a pier near Wall Street in early January 2013.
 At the height of the city’s morning rush hour, more than 50 passengers were injured, at least two critically.
 While the National Transportation Safety Board conducts its own investigations on these types of matters, an attorney must be involved as well.
 Only with legal representation on their side can passengers in ferry accidents get the full compensation they deserve for the injuries they suffered.